yoongkang/yoongkang/README.md

 - [LinkedIn](https://www.linkedin.com/in/yoong-kang-lim/)
 - [Personal website](https://yoongkang.com)

-I'm open for work opportunities.
+I'm currently gainfully employed, but am always open to the right opportunity.
 Please contact me via one of the methods above.